emilymorganti.com

 A few weeks before Christmas I stumbled across this little cabinet on eBay.
 Bauder-Pine wasn’t mentioned in the description, but I recognized it as a Cassidy Creations wall cabinet.
 (I have one set aside for the Mansard Victorian’s bathroom.)

 The handwriting on the back of the cabinet doesn’t look like the signatures on my other Bauder-Pine pieces.
-I showed it to Cathy Miller-Vaughn (Bauder Pine’s current owner) and she said it’s Pat Bauder’s signature.
+I showed it to Cathy Miller-Vaughan (Bauder Pine’s current owner) and she said it’s Pat Bauder’s signature.
 Score!

 (Fun story: when the cabinet was shipped out, I kept an eye on the tracking number, and a week later it hadn’t moved from its original location.
 I was about to contact the seller when she messaged me to say that she’d accidentally sent it to the wrong person!
 She asked if I wanted to refund the order and forget about it.
 Not a chance.
 She sent a shipping label to the person who had received it by mistake, and they sent it on.
 Thank you, mystery person!)